pranavsai-98/Flight-Price-Analysis-and-Prediction/README.md

 ## Usage

-This is a comprehensive report detailing our findings on flight pricing strategies.
+This is a comprehensive report detailing my findings on flight pricing strategies.